hyj1230/pretext-py/README.md

 ## Demo

-Currently only one demo has been ported: [dragon_fast.py](/dragon_fast.py).
-Due to font and `pygame` limitations, some characters (e.g., Arabic and emoji) may not render correctly.
+Currently two demos have been ported:

+1. [dragon_fast.py](/dragon_fast.py) – Due to font and pygame limitations, some characters (e.g., Arabic and emoji) may not render correctly.
+2. [editorial_engine.py](/editorial_engine.py) – Renders very well with excellent visual effects.

 ---